4GeeksAcademy/master-javascript-programming-exercises/exercises/033-addObjectProperty/README.md

 ## 📝 Instructions:

 1. Write a function called `addObjectProperty`.
-Given two objects and a key, `addObjectProperty` sets a new property on the 1st object at the given key.
-The value of that new property is the 2nd object.
+This function takes two objects and a key as arguments.
+2. The `addObjectProperty` function must set a new property on the first object using the key provided.
+The value of this new property must be the second object.
-2. The function `addObjectProperty` should then return the first object with the new property.
+3. The `addObjectProperty` function must return the first object modified with the new property.

 ## 📎 Example: